Measurement of the nuclear modification factor of $b$-jets in 5.02 TeV Pb+Pb collisions with the ATLAS detector: Analysis

 \subsection{Corrections to the raw spectra}

-The raw jet spectra are constructed from all the measured jets for the inclusive jets and from the muon--jet pairs, scaled by the \fb\ values, for the \bjets.
-The raw spectra are unfolded to account for bin migrations due to the finite jet energy resolution, and any reconstruction inefficiency for the jets (and muon and neutrino energies in the \bjet\ sample).
+The raw jet spectra are constructed from all the measured jets for the inclusive jets and from the muon--jet pairs, scaled by the \fb\ values, for the \bjets after correction for the muon trigger efficiency.
+The raw spectra are unfolded to account for bin migrations due to the finite jet energy resolution, and any reconstruction inefficiency for the jets and muons (and muon and neutrino energies in the \bjet\ sample).
 Both the \bjet\ and inclusive jet \pt\ spectra are unfolded using the one-dimensional (1D) Bayesian unfolding~\cite{DAgostini:1994fjx} from the \textsc{RooUnfold} software package~\cite{Adye:2011gm}.
 The \bjet\ response matrices are built from the muon-filtered MC samples using truth-level \bjets\ (including the muon and neutrino momenta) that are matched to reconstructed jets in simulations and have $|y_\textrm{truth}^{\bjet}|<2.1$.
 The inclusive jet response matrices are built from the dijet MC samples using all truth jets and not including any muon or neutrino momenta.

 The response matrices are generated separately for \pp collisions and for each centrality interval in \pbpb\ collisions.
 To better represent the data, the response matrices are reweighted along the truth-\ptjet\ axis by the reconstruction-level data to simulation ratio.
 The number of iterations in the unfolding was chosen such that the result is stable when changing the number of iterations while minimizing the amplification of statistical uncertainties.
 Four iterations are used in all cases presented here.
 The reconstructed \ptrecojetmu\ values are required to be larger than 72~\GeV\ in \pbpb\ collisions and 64~\GeV\ in \pp collisions for both \RTwo\ and \RFour\ jets.
 The inclusive-jet minimum reconstructed \pt is required to be larger than 72~\GeV\ for both \pbpb\ and \pp\ collisions.
 Reconstructed jets below these thresholds that match to truth-\pt values in the measurement region are corrected via the unfolding procedure.
 Fully unfolded results are presented starting from 80~\GeV\ for both categories of jets.